 3 Advantages of a Low-Code ITSM Solution for Higher Education IT Departments

-For IT organizations, the programming effort required to customize software solutions to meet the unique needs of the organization can hamper agility while requiring a generous budget.
-In contrast, a low-code solution, which allows you to configure your IT solution without actually writing code, gives your IT department the freedom to customize solutions in house, without the need to budget for software developers and consultants.
-Low-code design architecture also gives your IT department greater flexibility for project development.
+For many IT organizations, the programming effort required to customize less flexible software solutions to meet the unique needs of their business can often times hamper agility and rack up a big bill.
+In contrast, a low-code solution, which allows you to configure your IT solution without the help of a developer to write code, gives your IT department the freedom to customize solutions in-house, saving you budget that you might have spent software developers and consultants that you can reinvest in other initiatives.
+Moreover, low-code architecture also gives your IT department greater flexibility for project development and innovation.

-Perhaps nowhere can low-code software have a greater impact than in the area of IT service management (ITSM), which is arguably IT’s greatest workload in the world of higher education.
-In the higher education setting, where departments are often strapped for resources and budget, opportunities for homegrown solutions are welcomed.
+Arguably, low-code software can have the biggest impact IT service management (ITSM) in the world higher education, where IT’s workload is the greatest and departments are often strapped for resources and budget.
 TJ Martinez, Director of Customer Support for the University of New Mexico’s Core Information Technologies Department, appreciates the DIY element low-code architecture brings to their ITSM initiatives.
 "You don’t need highly skilled developers and resources to make changes to the system,” explains Martinez.

-Implementing an ITSM solution with a low-code architecture means that there's no step of the ITSM process—from initial setup and configuration to all the maintenance, modifications, integrations, and enhancements—that requires knowledge of a programming language.
-Only a foundational knowledge of a low-code ITSM product is required for your IT department to accomplish major tasks.
-Take a look at three major advantages of a low-code ITSM solution for college and university IT departments:
+Implementing an ITSM solution with a low-code architecture means that there's no step of the ITSM process—from initial setup and configuration to continued maintenance, modifications, integrations, and enhancements—that requires knowledge of a programming language.
+All you need to get started chipping away at major tasks is simple, foundational knowledge of low-code ITSM.

 2. Lower Labor Costs, and a Broader Candidate Pool

-Recruiting for an engineer with a skill set in a specific programming language narrows the applicant field, while increasing candidates' salary requirements.
-Especially for remote campuses, far from the coasts or major cities, recruiting for these specialized skills bears a particularly high level of difficulty.
+Recruiting for an engineer with a skill set in a specific programming language simultaneously narrows the applicant field and increases salary requirements.
+And recruiting for specialized skills can be very difficult, especially for institutions with remote campuses that are far from the coasts or major cities.

-The market for staff who can work with a low-code ITSM solution, in contrast, is wider and more budget-friendly.
-This means hiring to support your ITSM program is easier, as is handling turnover among staff.
+In contrast, the market for staff who can execute with a low-code ITSM solution is far wider and more budget-friendly.
+This means hiring to support your ITSM program is easier, and so is handling turnover among staff.

 3. Ability to Innovate and Offer Value Beyond ITSM

-While delivering IT services and support is at the core of any IT department’s higher education mandate, what if IT were capable of building solutions that could help other departments deliver their own specialized services?
+Delivering services and support is at the core of any IT department’s higher education mandate, but what if you were capable of building solutions that empowered other departments deliver their own?
 Imagine having a single tool that helps campus security to better manage its staffing requirements, the admissions office to score and track applications, the registrar’s office to administer the course approval process, and library services to automate notifications for overdue books.
-What if you were able to build anything with your ITSM tool that you are able to draw on a whiteboard?
+What if your ITSM tool actually allowed you to build anything you are able to draw on a whiteboard?

 This is the where the real magic happens with the low-code approach.
-With an ITSM tool that’s built on a low-code platform, you aren’t limited to the ITSM functionality built into the tool; you can build countless solutions that enable other departments to better execute upon their own unique initiatives.
-In fact, by offering value that goes far beyond that which you are expected to deliver, you make your team truly indispensable to your institution of higher learning.
+With an ITSM tool that’s built on a low-code platform, you aren’t limited to the ITSM functionality built into the tool—you can build anything you imagine.
+This includes solutions that enable other departments to better execute upon their own unique initiatives.
+Moreover, by offering value that goes far beyond that which you are expected to deliver, your team becomes truly indispensable to your institution of higher learning.

 Find New Freedom with Low-Code Architecture

 It can seem like a smart, sophisticated choice to build your ITSM solution on a specific programming language.
-This decision, however, locks you into a propriety solution, limits your staffers' ability to be nimble and responsive, restricts your recruitment pool, and hampers your team’s ability to innovate.
-In contrast, low-code technology allows you to rapidly develop low-cost, specialized solutions that support not only your team and the services they deliver, but also the broader mission of higher education.
+This decision, however, locks you into a propriety solution, limits your staffers' ability to be nimble and responsive, minimizes your recruitment pool, and hampers your team’s ability to innovate.
+It goes without saying, low-code technology might be exactly what you need—it allows you to rapidly develop low-cost, specialized solutions that support not only your team and the services they deliver, but also the broader mission of higher education.